coroutineDispatcher/new_blog/clzvlzxz400000al719wn1vzw.md

 ### JS or Python?
 For Android runtime?

 Unfortunately, I don't know how it works under the hood.
 But it seems Frida is written in C and developers can easily write JavaScript APIs because of the integration of Google's V8 engine in the tool.
-I'll leave a short section of what the website mentions this:
+I'll leave a short section of what the website mentions about this:

 > ## Why a Python API, but JavaScript debugging logic?
 >